 Who was Sant Ravidas

-Shri Guru Sant Ravidas Ji was a great Saint, philosopher, poet, social reformer and follower of the God in India during 15th century.
-He was one of the most famous and leading star of the nirguna sampradaya means sant parampara and lead the North Indian Bhakti movement.
-He has given variety of spiritual and social messages through his great writings of poetry to his lovers, followers, community people, society people to reform their mind and show their boundless love towards God.
+Shri Guru Sant Ravidas Ji was a great Saint, philosopher, poet, social reformer, and follower of God in India during the 15th century.
+He was one of the most famous and leading stars of the nirguna sampradaya (sant parampara) and was one of the prominent leaders of the North Indian Bhakti movement.
+He had given a variety of spiritual and social messages through his great writings of poetry to his lovers, followers, and peoples of the society to reform their minds and show their boundless love towards God.

-He was the vision of people as a messiah in order to complete the social and spiritual needs.
-He was the spiritually rich person worshipped by the people.
-People are used to of hearing or reciting his great songs, pad and etc at every morning and night, at his birthday anniversary celebration or any religious events celebration.
-He is loved and respected all over the world however the most respected regions are Uttar Pradesh, Punjab, and Maharashtra for his bhakti movement and devotional songs.
+He was like a messiah in order to complete the social and spiritual needs of people.
+He was a spiritually rich person and was also worshipped by people.
+They use to listen to him and use to recite his great songs, Padas and etc at every morning and evening, on his birthday anniversary celebration, or any religious events celebration.
+He is loved and respected all over the world however the most respected regions were Uttar Pradesh, Punjab, and Maharashtra for his Bhakti movement and devotional songs.

 Sant Ravidas Jayanti

-At this special day, a ceremony of Nagar Kirtan procession is performed by the people with the chants of mantras during Aarti event.
-Music, songs and Doha are sounds in the temples located on the streets.
-Some of the followers and devotees also perform the ceremony of holy bath in the Ganga River or other holy places then go to worship his image in the home or temple.
+On this special day, a ceremony of Nagar Kirtan procession is performed by people with the chants of mantras during Aarti.
+Music, songs, and Doha are sung in the temples located on the streets.
+Some of the followers and devotees also perform the ceremony of holy bath in the Ganga River or other holy places then go to worship his image at home or in a temple.
 A grand celebration takes place by the people in Varanasi every year at the most famous place of “Shri Guru Ravidas Janam Asthan Mandir, Seer Goverdhanpur, Varanasi” in order to mark the occasion.
-People and devotees from all over the world come to the place to actively participate in the occasion celebration.
+People and devotees from all over the world visit Varanasi to actively participate in the occasion.